Having well draining soil is crucial for succulents. This post has the perfect succulent soil mix recipe and tells you where to buy the components!

 I wanted to tell you today about the best soil I’ve used for my succulents.
 You’ve heard me talk about the Garden Web Forum before and I want to make sure I give proper credit to Al from the forum.
 He is the one (as far as I know) that came up with the soil that I use for my containers.
 If you want to read his post about why this is such a great soil for succulents, you can check out that post here.

 If you don’t want to read through the whole thing I’ll sum up what he says here.
 The first thing you need to know is that succulent roots do not get water from direct contact.
 Rather, they absorb the water molecules in the air.
 This is why having a succulent sitting is sopping wet water is so problematic and just makes the plant rot.
 Everywhere you read about succulent soils they talk about having well draining soil.
 Usually though people just recommend using regular soil and mixing in something like pearlite, which is what I did originally.
+You can also buy a pre-made cactus and succulent mix like this one.

 While the soil mixed with pearlite worked pretty well I have a tendency to over water and I didn’t do a very good job of letting the soil dry out enough between waterings.
 That is when I started researching the best soils for succulents.
 Al’s Gritty Mix (as the soil mixture is called) is very well draining but retains just enough water for the succulents to get what they need.
 You need to make sure you use the soil in a pot that has a drainage hole otherwise there isn’t any point in having well draining soil as the water will just sit in the bottom of the pot.